World Cup: Hosts Australia shed underdog status – DW – 08/07/2023

 It's a trope often embraced by Australian fans.
 Fighting out unlikely results against the odds is a badge of honor.

 It was only their second knockout win in a World Cup, so the underdog moniker thus far has been fair enough.
-Now, however, they've shown more than enough to be labeled a contender, if not quite a favorite, even if they'd prefer it otherwise.
+Now, however, they've shown more than enough to be labeled a contender, if not quite an outright favorite, even if they'd prefer it otherwise.

 "I like to classify ourselves as underdogs, no one really expects much from us Aussies and we perform better like that," Ellie Carpenter told DW.
 "So we're not getting too far ahead of ourselves.
 We know what's on the line, we just want the public and crowds to keep supporting us."